 Nationwide Library Issues

-Support public library funding — Contact your Virginia legislators and let your voice be heard!
+Support public library funding — Contact your Federal and Virginia legislators and let your voice be heard!

 Virginia Library Association – Read about their Legislative Agenda in the Advocacy and Legislation section.